1 Your Account

 Who can resist the enticing smell of fresh fish and chips, dressed in lashings of salt and vinegar?
 For a real lunch time treat, follow your nose and head for Bizzie Lizzie's - officially awarded 'best fish and chips in the country' by the Sea Fish Industry Authority.
 Take away and eat while you browse the markets or savour the taste at a more leisurely pace in the restaurant.

-Or why not try Hemingways Tea Rooms, located in an undercover tranquil courtyard off Skipton's main high street.
+Try Hemingways Tea Rooms, located in an undercover tranquil courtyard off Skipton's main high street.
 Their freshly cooked food & home-made pastries are not to be missed!
 Live pianist 3 days a week.

 See some suggestions for eating out in our restaurant section.